 Using your data

-This infographic shows how your Growing Up in New Zealand data is used and how this changes depending on your decision about sharing it.
+This infographic shows how your Growing Up in New Zealand data is currently used and how this changes depending on your decision about sharing it.

 .jpg)